VarunSelvam/Capstone_Project_Homecredit/README.md

 ## Business Problem

 Homecredit is a company that gives loans to the underserved population.
 In other words, these are clients who do not have conventional or nonexistent credit histories.
-Homecredit however, like any conventional financial institution faces financial loss if loans are given to clients who cannot pay it back.
+Homecredit, however, like any conventional financial institution faces financial loss if loans are given to clients who cannot pay it back.
 The median financial loss for approving a client who cannot pay back a loan is **$24,412 dollars**.
 Furthermore, Homecredit must also deal with the issue of forgone revenue if it rejects clients who could pay back the loan.
 The median potential revenue loss for incorrectly rejecting a client is **$23,800 dollars**.
 Both of these outcomes are bad and severely impact Homecredit's ability to operate.

 ### Project Objective